Common name: Hawthorn

 David Hoffman remarks in his book, Holistic Herbal, with respect to hawthorn berries, ‘Hawthorn is one of the best tonic remedies for the heart’ (Hoffman, 1988).
 According to Thomas Bartram, hawthorn may have applications in increasing the strength of the heart, myocarditis with failing compensation, arteriosclerosis, atheroma, thrombosis, rapid heart beat, paroxysomal tachycardia BHP, angina, alcoholic heart, buergers disease, hypertension, and insomnia (Bartram, 2013).

 Science: Studies of the biological activity of hawthorn extracts using models have found it has both anti-oxidant and anti-inflammatory properties (Zhang et al., 2001; Quan et al., 2006).
 The flavones in the hawthorn leaf have been found to reduce levels of NF-κB and TNF-α (Fu et al., 2013).
 There have been a few double-blind placebo controlled human studies where hawthorn extracts were found to reduce hypertension (Walker et al., 2002), or manifestations of chronic heart failure (Pittler et al., 2003).
 A meta-analysis suggested hawthorn may have a place in reduction of fatigue (Pittler et al., 2003).
 These findings confirm hawthorns traditional role in Western herbalism as a cardiac tonic.

-Safety: Safe for long term use and in pregnant women and children.
+Safety: High.
 Use cautiously in patients taking beta blockers and on anti-hypertensives, as it may potentiate action.

-Dosage: 20 drops or so of tincture can be used 2-3 times daily.
-Moderate-high doses are thought to be better with this herb.
+Dosage: 15-30 drops or so of tincture can be used 2-3 times daily.
+Moderate-high doses are thought to be better with this herb for hypertension.